belgattitude/soluble-japha/README.md

 [![HHVM Status](https://php-eye.com/badge/soluble/japha/hhvm.svg)](https://php-eye.com/package/soluble/japha)

-In short **soluble-japha** allows to write Java code in PHP and interact with the JVM and its huge ecosystem.
+In short **soluble-japha** allows to write Java code in PHP interacting with the JVM and its huge ecosystem.
 As a meaningless example, see the code below:

 ```php